Introduction to Formula Fields

 Example:

-Returns a date that is a specified number of working days from the start date, excluding weekends and optional holidays.
+Returns a date that is a specified number of working days from the start date, excluding weekends.

 Example: